 The Yellow Wattlebird is Australia's largest honeyeater, with the male reaching just short of half a metre in length and weighing up to 200 grammes, more than twice the weight of a Little Wattlebird.
 It is confined to Tasmania, and commonly seen in parks and gardens around Hobart.
 One fact, perhaps not so widely known, is that it was once considered a game bird.
 From the early colonial days, it was shot for the table, and a short season was opened each year, certainly upto the 1960s.
 It is now fully protected.

-The image at lower left, is a wattlebird in full voice, declaring to others
+The image at lower left, is a wattlebird in full voice, declaring to others of its species and perhaps to

 The image at the top is, from my perspective, memorable.
 It's unusual to see both birds together--they usually feed well apart and communicate by call, and to get a shot of them together was extremely lucky.
 It has a somewhat 'surreal' look about it, but it hasn't been retouched.
 It's interesting to compare the 2 birds, with the smaller female on the left.